millertimebjm/SilvermineNordic/README.md

 # Silvermine Nordic Snow Making
-Provide weather information both using API and on-site low power IoT device to determine (and predict) snow making weather for notification of good snow-making weather.
+Provide weather information both using API and on-site low power IoT device to determine (and predict) snow making weather for notification of in-the-zone and out-of-zone snow-making weather.
 Eventually would like to automate the turning on and off of snow making guns during good snow making weather times to facilitate winter snow making for a cross-country trail area.

 ## Architecture